net00-1/other-ios-shortcuts/README.md

 ## Download Links

-- **[Recover Reddit Text](https://routinehub.co/shortcut/9663/)**: Shortcut to recover deleted posts and comments from Reddit using the PushShift API
+- **[Reddit Recovery](https://routinehub.co/shortcut/9663/)**: Shortcut to recover deleted posts and comments from Reddit using the PushShift API